codeplaysoftware/SYCL-For-CUDA-Examples/examples/cuda_interop/README.md

-Example 03: Calling CUDA kernels from SYCL
+Calling CUDA kernels from SYCL
 ===============================

-In this example, we re-use the trivial SYCL kernel we used on Example 1, but instead of writing the SYCL variant, we will keep the original CUDA kernel, only replacing the CUDA Runtime calls with the SYCL API.
+In this example, we re-use the trivial SYCL kernel we used in Vector Addition, but instead of writing the SYCL variant, we will keep the original CUDA kernel, only replacing the CUDA Runtime calls with the SYCL API.